 So if the customer paid £100 premium, but they should have paid £150, they’ve actually paid two-thirds of the premium.
 This means you should pay two-thirds of the claim.

 Offering different terms

-If you would’ve charged more and altered the terms, you can consider the claim based on the revised terms, and then settle it proportionately.
-For example, if you would’ve applied a limit for valuables of £10,000 and charged double the premium, it might be fair to apply the £10,000 limit if the valuables claimed for are over £10,000 and then pay £5,000.
+If you would have charged more and altered the terms, you can consider the claim based on the revised terms, and then settle it proportionately.
+For example, if you would have applied a limit for valuables of £10,000 and charged double the premium, it might be fair to apply the £10,000 limit if the valuables claimed for are over £10,000 and then pay £5,000.

-If you wouldn't have offered the policy at all, you’re entitled to void the policy.
-This means the policy will be cancelled from the date the misrepresentation occurred – either the start of the policy or a later renewal.
-If there’s an ongoing claim, you won’t have to pay it because the voidance will mean that there was no policy in force when the damage occurred.
+If you wouldn't have offered the policy at all, you’re entitled to avoid the policy.
+This means the policy will be cancelled from the date the misrepresentation occurred – either the start of the policy, a later renewal or if mid-term when the misrepresentation was made.
+If there’s an ongoing claim, you won’t have to pay it because the avoidance will mean that there was no policy in force when the damage occurred.

 Before the policy starts

-If you made it clear to your customer that you needed to know if any of the information they’d given you had changed, we might consider it fair for you to later retrospectively amend the terms of the policy.
+If you made it clear to your customer that you needed to know if any of the information they’d given you had changed – and they don’t tell you, we might consider it fair for you to take one of the actions set out in CIDRA.

 After the policy starts